Potager (horse): 2022: five-year-old season

 Potager began his fourth season on 23 January when he finished fifth to King of Koji in the Grade 2 American Jockey Club Cup at Nakayama, beaten just over two lengths by the winner.
 In March at Chukyo he produced another respectable effort in defeat as he came home fourth behind Jack d'Or in Kinko Sho.
 Hayato Yoshida took the ride when Potager returned to Grade 1 class for the Osaka Hai over 2000 metres at Hanshin on 3 April and started a 58/1 outsider in a sixteen-runner field.
 Efforia started favourite while the other contenders included Lei Papale, Akai Ito, Makahiki, Jack d'Or and King of Koji.
 Potager settled in fifth place as Jack d'Or set the pace, before moving up on the final turn and making a sustained run in the straight.
 Lei Papale went to the front 200 metres from the finish but Potager maintained his progress, gained the advantage in the final strides and won by a neck from Arrivo, with Lei Papale a nose away in third place.
 After the race Yoshida commented "Potager adapts well to various race developments and he was terrific in that he was able to keep up with the pace of the other really strong horses in front.
 He really gave his all in the end and all I could do was keep urging him on so I’m happy that we were able to win."

 Potager was off the track until 26 June when he started at odds of 21.9/1 for the 2200 metre Takarazuka Kinen at Hanshin.
 He raced in mid-division for most of the way but failed to make any progress in the straight and came home eleventh of the seventeen runners behind Titleholder.
+Potager then rested until autumn and would return for the Mainichi Okan and Tenno Sho (Autumn).
+In the Mainichi Okan, he started well throughout the race even with 58 kg handicap weight being added but failed to accelerate in the final straight and finished in sixth place.
+For the Autumn Tenno Sho, he was unable to contend and stay mostly at eleventh place, ended up in 13th-place in the end.
+He was selected for the end of season Arima Kinen too which he ended up 12th-place after failing to accelerate at the final turn to move up from the middle pack.